ralfstuckert/kotlin-context-parameters/doc/lambdas.md

     // TODO use logger and user
 }
 ```
-As you can see, they are not named, so do I reference them to e.g. log the given user?
+As you can see, they are not named, so how do I reference them to e.g. log the given user?
 The Kotlin
 standard lib provides a helper function that allows us to retrieve the context parameter of a given type:

 ```kotlin
 context(context: A)
 inline fun <A> contextOf(): A = context
 ```
-The trick is that this function uses a named reference `context` which then used as the return value.
+The trick is that this function uses a named reference `context` which is then used as the return value.
 We can use this function to retrieve the context parameters in our lambda:

 ```kotlin